sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     "Yes" if the animal is currently located at a retailer AnimalIsAdoptable
-    "Yes" if the animal is available for adoption AnimalOnFoster
+    "Yes" if the animal is available for adoption DateAvailableForAdoption
+    The date animal was first made available for adoption in its current stay in care.
+AnimalOnFoster
     "Yes" if the animal is in a foster home AnimalOnShelter